grame-cncm/faustlibraries/doc/docs/contributing.md

 //-------------------------------------------------
 ```

-* Every time a new function is added, the documentation should be updated simply by running `make doclib`.
+* Every time a new function is added, the documentation should be updated simply by running `make doclib`. <!-- TODO -->
 * The environment system (e.g. `os.osc`) should be used when calling a function declared in another library (see the section on *Using the Faust Libraries*).
 * Try to reuse existing functions as much as possible.
 * If you have any question, send an e-mail to rmichon_at_ccrma_dot_stanford_dot_edu.

-### New Libraries
+## New Libraries

 * Any new "standard" library should be declared in `stdfaust.lib` with its own environment (2 letters - see `stdfaust.lib`).
 * Any new "standard" library must be added to `generateDoc`.